playwright-community/playwright-ng-schematics/README.md

 ## Installation

-Run the following to add Playwright to your Angular project
+Run the following to add Playwright to your Angular project. `ng add` will pick the correct version of this schematic automatically
 ```bash
 ng add playwright-ng-schematics
 ```